DeprecatedLuar/yappers-of-linux/README.md

 - **Portable binary** - Literally one file, zero setup, runs anywhere (well, at least Linux)
 - **Performance modes** - Faster or more accurate modes based on your hardware
 - **One toggle** - `yap toggle` pauses, resumes, or starts (control via cli)
-- **TCP server** - Automate data to your bar/overlays/satelites/dog
+- **TCP server** - Intercept and pipe status changes to your bar/overlays/satelites/dog
 - **Actually private** - Literally Whisper (Wow!)

 ---